 As highlighted in previous chapters, since the introduction of changes following the HSCA 2012, there has been a large increase in the complexity of health system governance.
 The number of bodies undertaking commissioning has increased in two ways: NHSE, PHE and LAs all have a role in commissioning aspects of health care, in addition to CCGs, which were the successor to PCTs; moreover, CCGs are smaller organisations than PCTs so there are many more of them.
 While the shift to CCGs and LA commissioning appears to fit with the White Paper’s language of localism and decentralisation – freeing local commissioners from central control, the reality has been somewhat more mixed.
 Clearly the national commissioning roles of NHSE and PHE involved the centralisation of some activities previously undertaken by PCTs but commissioning responsibilities have remained fluid.
 Since 2013, some responsibilities have been passed from NHSE to CCGs and LAs (e.g. health visiting to LAs and some responsibility for primary care commissioning to CCGs).

 As well as the proliferation of commissioning organisations, there has also been an increase in the number of other national NHS organisations required to regulate the complex system: initially Monitor, as economic regulator was joined by the TDA (they have since been merged into NHS Improvement (NHS I)), NHSE was established to be responsible for commissioning at national level, and the CQC was established in 2008 as the main regulator of quality.
-Other local organisations known as clinical senates were also introduced in order to give non-primary care clinicians a voice – although the role is purely advisory.
+Other local organisations known as clinical senates were also introduced in order to give non-GPs a voice – although the role is purely advisory.
 The effect of this increase in complexity in the governance of the NHS has been wide ranging.
 As a result local autonomy is severely limited and the aspirations set out in the White Paper to deliver freedom from government control and greater accountability to patients and greater democratic legitimacy (Department of Health, 2010a) have not been realised to any significant degree.
 Overall the picture has been one of the delegation of responsibility for local planning and delivery to local organisations with increasing central control over outcomes and regulation (Checkland et al., 2017).

 However, the fragmentation of commissioning roles has been damaging to the planning and delivery of services which are subject to several commissioning regimes (Gadsby et al., 2017a; Checkland et al., 2018b).
 It was envisaged that greater co-ordination of commissioning at a local level would be achieved through Health and Wellbeing Boards (HWBs) but on the whole, these have not played a significant role in co-ordination or setting strategic direction and have increasingly been focused on issues related to the Better Care Fund (Peckham et al., 2015; Coleman et al., 2016).
 In their current form, HWBs have generally been unable to take on these roles as they have little power to hold partners and organisations to account (Hunter DJ et al., 2018).
 With the establishment of STPs, which have a larger geographical footprint and arguably more traction on the system because of their pivotal role in the centrally defined NHS commissioning structures – there is a question mark over how HWB roles will develop in the future.